 Welcome to the Friends of Hominy Creek Greenway Website!

 We’re glad you’re here and we appreciate your interest in your park.
-We are currently working closely with the City of Asheville and the community to accomplish our mission to manage parkland that maintains its wild nature, preserves the area’s rich history, and connects the West Asheville community to the river and to downtown.
+We are currently working closely with the City of Asheville and residents to accomplish our mission.

-MISSION: The FOHCG Inc. works with the community to manage the Hominy Creek Greenway (HCG) in order to maintain its wild nature, preserve its rich history, and to connect the HCG to the French Broad River, future greenways, and downtown Asheville.
+The FOHCG Inc. works with the community to manage the Hominy Creek Greenway (HCG) in order to maintain its wild nature, preserve its rich history, and to connect the HCG to the French Broad River, future greenways, and downtown Asheville. – FOHCG, Inc. Mission

 Any questions?
 Please contact board president Jack Igelman at firstname.lastname@example.org

 FOHCG Board of Trustees Information: